zhannamatuzak/six-scoops-ice-cream/README.md

 | be able to play the game again after it is finished | can choose yes or no options |
 | be able to restart the game or not when after it's finished | can choose between a Y/N option to restart the game after finishing |

+### Manual Testing

+The functionality of the game was tested by me right away after writing the new function.

 ---

 ## Bugs